 Running your own business has many upsides, you can align your company with your interests, values, personal goals and ambition; you can work the kind of hours you want and achieve better work-life balance than you might in a full time job and everything you do is for your company and your own professional success.

 Of course there are downsides too, especially when things aren’t going well.
-However, one downside that is perhaps a common denominator amongst many of the entrepreneurs I meet, isn’t to do with success or failure, instead it’s often lurking in the background causing emotional upset and even ill health.
+However, one downside, a common denominator amongst many of the entrepreneurs I meet, isn’t to do with success or failure, instead it’s often lurking in the background causing emotional upset and even ill health.
 Loneliness.

-You may be lonely because you’re a sole trader working from your home office and you’re simply not interacting with people as much as you should.
-It’s easy to spend days communicating via email and messaging apps, and never actually having a proper conversation, let alone a face-to-face.
+You may be lonely because you’re a sole trader or freelancer working from your home office and you’re simply not interacting with people as much as you should.
+It’s easy to spend days communicating via email and messaging apps and never actually having a proper conversation, let alone a face-to-face one.